Kanchenjunga North South Base camp Trek - 23 Days

 Around Kanchenjunga Trek

-November 22, 2022I loved this trek so much, both for the mountain scenery and for the Limbu village life that you witness.
-My guide, Kumar, planned carefully the stages, and was very concerned about our safety and not getting lost late in the evening in the mountain areas.
-I was well acclimatized, so I wanted to do this trek quicker than usual, for what Kumar put not objection.
+I loved this trek so much, both for the mountain scenery and for the Limbu village life that you witness.
+My guide, Kumar, planned carefully the stages and was very concerned about our safety and not getting lost late in the evening in the mountain areas.
+I was well acclimatized, so I wanted to do this trek quicker than usual, for which Kumar put no objection.
 Thanks for that